OrganicaWild/OrganicaWild/Framework/Pipeline/readme.md

-# Organica Wild - PCG Pipeline
+# Pipeline Manual - Organica Wild

+### Getting Started

+Import the Pipeline Samples from the Unity Package Manager.